The best grants for small business in 2022

 What types of business grants are available?

-Direct grants are those that involve cash being given directly to a business to help fund a specific project.
+- Direct grants - Direct grants are those that involve cash being given directly to a business to help fund a specific project.
 These schemes usually involve fund matching, which means any money you raise to pay for the project will be matched by the same amount of grant funding - essentially, you need to put up half of the money needed.
+In most cases, there will also be conditions about how the money can be spent.
+This is to make sure you’re acting in good faith and spending the money on the project it was raised for.

-- Local business support – It's worth checking to see if your local authority offers business support grants to fund training workshops, expert advice, business accelerators, and other forms of training.
+- Local Business Support – It's worth checking to see if your local authority offers business support grants to fund training workshops, expert advice, business accelerators, and other forms of training.

-- Business support networks - Sometimes other business owners – or former business owners – are the best people to turn to for expert support.
+- Business Support Networks - Sometimes other business owners – or former business owners – are the best people to turn to for expert support.
 Business support networks help business owners get peer-to-peer advice.
 This can be especially useful if your business is involved in new technologies or has certain best-practice initiatives.

 Despite what the adverts say, tax can be taxing when you’re running a business.
 That’s why there are a number of government schemes designed to help cut the tax burden on small businesses.